 The favorite part of your job?

 I love the front end and very back-end of the projects.
-The front end is getting to know the clients and heavy on designing.
-The middle is a tremendous amount of organizing, paper work and follow through.
-The best part of the middle can be working with the individual trades people and working through problems.
+The front end is getting to know the clients and heavy on the design.
+The middle is a tremendous amount of organizing, paperwork and follows through.
+The best part of the middle can be working with the individual tradespeople and working through problems.
 The back-end is the installation and it is having a chance to see all the hard work come to fruition.
 Our goal is always to exceed our clients’ expectations and we have been really fortunate to work with some incredibly appreciative clients over the years, which makes all of the hard work absolutely worth it.

 What is the best thing about being an interior designer?

 The best thing about our work is that every day is different and that every day is about creative problem-solving.
 It keeps you on your toes, never gets boring and can be very rewarding.

 The worst thing is being caught emotionally in the middle of people who expect that the interior design will fix all their personal problems.
 We have had the privilege of working on some very large homes and the risk is that couples stop communicating when the homes get too large.
 At that point, I remind them to go camping and share a tent.

 Tell us about your home (s), what is your decorating style and do you have a favorite room (s) in your house?

 We work on every conceivable style of home from modern to rustic to fancy French, etc… Our style relates to the architecture and the desire of the clients and infusing a sense of uniqueness with custom elements.
 We do not like things overdone or too fussy.
 My own home is filled with art, both large and small, that I have collected from all the places I have visited in the world and of course Japanese antiques.
 The art I bring home is little pieces of an adventure that you get to keep as shortcuts to reliving your travels.

 What key pieces in your home can you not live without?